 My husband and I enjoy trying new activities and challenging each other.
 (Ok, I can be a little competitive!)
 Getting out of your comfort zone is fun!
 Try kayaking, paddleboarding, or rock-climbing together.

 Want to stay indoors?
 Sometimes escape rooms or ax throwing can be on the pricier side, but, dang, they are fun!
+Check out Groupon for deals on escape rooms, bowling, and other adventures!

 4. Follow a Bob Ross Tutorial Together